 With the smartphone application, you can use your data anywhere, even in a bivouac in the mountains.
 You need to bring a mini backup battery or a solar charger with you to ensure autonomy.

-The Suunto Traverse is a watch very suitable for hiking, trekking or mountaineering.
+The Suunto Traverse is a watch very suitable for hiking, trekking, or mountaineering.
 It was designed for this mainly, and it is complete for a controlled and serene outing without being complex to use.
-Although it can very well be used for other sports such as jogging, cycling, or swimming, if you are a demanding athlete, it will be better to point you towards an Ambit 3, which offers functions designed especially for these activities.
+Although it can use it for other sports such as jogging, cycling, or swimming, if you are a demanding athlete, it will be better to point you towards an Ambit 3, which offers functions designed especially for these activities.
 The Traverse has been deliberately simplified for optimal comfort of use for the outdoors.

-Thus, less sophisticated than the Ambit, it is aimed at the highest number, and its shortened buttons make it practical even if it takes some adaptation time to memorize the various functions and make good use of the watch.
-For a user not accustomed to Suunto watches, it is better to plan a few outings to master it well before venturing off the beaten track, which is reasonable given the many functions available.
+Thus, it is less sophisticated than the Ambit.
+It is aimed at the highest number, and its shortened buttons make it practical even if it takes some adaptation time to memorize the various functions and make good use of the watch.
+It is better for a user not accustomed to Suunto watches to plan a few outings to master it well before venturing off the beaten track, which is reasonable given the many functions available.

 The “return route” function is also useful for finding your starting point (provided you have not taken an outing earlier in the day, see our comments above).
 The only downside is that we lost the distance and time data when activating it as if we were recording a new route!